Racism in the United States: From World War II to the Civil Rights Movement

-1970s to the 2000s
+From the 1970s to the 2000s

 While substantial gains were made in the succeeding decades through middle class advancement and public employment, Black poverty and lack of education continued in the context of de-industrialization.

 From 1981 to 1997, the United States Department of Agriculture discriminated against tens of thousands of Black American farmers, denying loans that were provided to white farmers in similar circumstances.
 The discrimination was the subject of the Pigford v.
 Glickman lawsuit brought by members of the National Black Farmers Association, which resulted in two settlement agreements of $1.06 billion in 1999 and of $1.25 billion in 2009.

-Numerous authors, academics, and historians have asserted that the War on Drugs has been racially and politically motivated.
-Continuing the "tough on crime" policies and rhetoric of earlier politicians, President Ronald Reagan announced his administration's War on Drugs in October 1982.
+Numerous authors, academics, and historians have asserted that the war on drugs has been racially and politically motivated.
+Continuing the "tough on crime" policies and rhetoric of earlier politicians, President Ronald Reagan announced his administration's war on drugs in October 1982.
 A few years later, the crack epidemic spread across the country in the mid 1980s, leading Congress to pass the Anti-Drug Abuse Act of 1986.
 Under these sentencing guidelines, five grams of crack cocaine, often sold by and to African-Americans, carried a mandatory five-year prison sentence.
 However, for powder cocaine, often sold by and to white Americans, it would take one hundred times that amount, or 500 grams, for the same sentence, leading many to criticize the law as discriminatory.
 The 100:1 sentencing disparity was reduced to 18:1 in 2010 by the Fair Sentencing Act.